mvolkmann/blog/src/rust.md

 when the `derive` attribute is applied to a type such as a struct.
 For example, `#[derive(Clone, Copy, Debug)]`.

-Function macros are invoked like Rust functions, but with `!` at the end of their name.
+Function-like macros are invoked like Rust functions, but with `!` at the end of their name.
 Unlike functions, they can take a variable number of arguments.
 Examples include all the macros in the table below.